hychen39/javascript_teach/ch10/ch_10_part_1.md

 2. add and change attributes and values to elements
 3. add style to elements
 4. add new elements to the DOM
-5. events and event listeners
+5. events and event listeners (TBD: Move to part 2)

 ## Basic DOM traversing